rickkas7/particle-webhooks/README.md

 "body":"{\"cellId\":{{i}},\"locationAreaCode\":{{l}},\"mobileCountryCode\":{{c}},\"mobileNetworkCode\":{{n}} }"
 ```

-### Passing pre-formatted objects
+### Passing pre-formatted arrays

 Sometimes you might want to pre-encode part of your JSON webhook data.
-A good reason is that you have a variable-length array of data, but it can be used for objects as well.
+A good reason is that you have a variable-length array of data.
 Say you're passing the following up via publish:

 ```